-Photo Caption: File photo of last week's game.
+Photo Caption: File photo.

 The Ohio Bobcats football team will take on the Miami RedHawks this Saturday knowing full well that no one on the current roster has lost to their hated rival from Oxford.
 Whether at home or on the road, the 'Cats have won six consecutive Battles of the Bricks, and the Bobcat seniors do not want this streak to end in their final season.

 This is especially true for redshirt senior wide receiver Bakari Bussey, who enjoys reminding hometown friend D.J.
 Brown, a senior defensive back for the RedHawks, of the Bobcats' recent string of success.

 "I just want to keep (the winning streak) going because usually when (Brown) comes back home, I have all my (Bobcat) mugs set out in the basement.
 He'll ask me for something to drink, and I'll pour him some Kool-Aid or something in one of the mugs and give it to him," Bussey said.
 "It would be a nice tradition to keep going, but definitely not losing to Miami would be a great accomplishment for me and the senior class."

 Redshirt senior kicker Matt Weller agrees.